zuiko21/minimOS/architecture.md

 In any case, it is worth transferring the initial address of kernel variables, allowing a *dynamic kernel* to **relocate itself (!)**.
 Since the kernel will start with interrupts off, it is safe to store it into the `sysptr` zeropage variable.
-However, this feature can be switched on and off via the `DYNKERN` option.
+As long as no variables are used before calling the relocation function, all will be OK.
+This feature can be switched on and off via the `DYNKERN` option.

 ### The *Administrative Kernel*